ElectronicBabylonianLiterature/infrastructure/README.md

   - Add `mongoCA.crt` to `secrets`.
 - Import [MongoDB dashboard](https://grafana.com/grafana/dashboards/2583) to Grafana.
 - Edit dashboard JSON and change metric prefix from `mongodb_` to `mongodb_mongod_`.

+## Troubleshooting

+### Consul fails to elect a leader

+ - Scale replicas to 0.
+ - Scale replica back to desired value.

+When the new replicas join Consul should clean up old nodes and elect a new leader.
+To avoid stale nodes in the config the replicas should be shut down before the leader.

+### Redeployment fails

+Long commands (e.g. `node-exporter`) get messed up and `$` in the .
+If you have to redeploy a service/stack which has those copy the correct values from above.

+### Forgotten Grafana password

+The Grafana admin password is set up only on first run.
+It can be resetted later vie the CLI `docker exec -ti <container id> grafana-cli admin reset-admin-password <new password>`.